j4w8n/supakit/README.md

 ### Declare onAuthStateChange
 Listen for auth changes in your root +layout.svelte file.
 You'll need to pass-in your Supabase load client as the first parameter.

-You'll also want to reference [auth state](#auth-state) to either use Supakit's session store or set a callback function that invalidates data after a session change.
+If using `depends` to invalidate data after session changes, be sure to setup the callback function.
+Otherwise, reference [auth state](#auth-state) to use Supakit's session store.

 ```html
 <!-- src/routes/+layout.svelte -->